-When organizing staff meetings or planning rehearsal schedules, awareness of logistical and financial stress-points can improve communication with artists and staff who are caregivers as well as reduce scheduling conflicts before they arise.
-Be sure to encourage your staff to discuss scheduling in the caregiver affinity group to customize these principles for your specific organization.
+When organizing staff meetings or planning rehearsal schedules, acknowledging logistical and financial stress-points can improve communication with artists and staff who are caregivers as well as reduce scheduling conflicts before they arise.
+Be sure to encourage your staff to assess scheduling needs in the caregiver affinity group to customize solutions for your organization.

 RACE, GENDER, AND INEQUALITY IN JUST-IN-TIME AND UNSTABLE SCHEDULING